-William J. McAdam, age 65, has served as a director of SemGroup since March 2017.
-He serves on the Nominating and Corporate Governance Committee of the Board of Directors.
-Mr. McAdam was President and Chief Executive

-Officer of Aux Sable Liquid Products Inc., Aux Sable Canada LP, and Aux Sable Midstream LLC (North American midstream energy companies) from 2000 to 2013.
+William J. McAdam, age 66, has served as a director of SemGroup since 2017.
+He serves on the Nominating and Corporate Governance Committee and Compensation Committee of the Board of Directors.
+Mr. McAdam was President and Chief Executive Officer of Aux Sable Liquid Products Inc., Aux Sable Canada LP, and Aux Sable Midstream LLC (North American midstream energy companies) from 2000 to 2013.
 Prior to joining Aux Sable, he held progressively more senior positions with Imperial Oil and Exxon Chemical from 1974 to 1994 in the engineering, refining, fertilizer, petrochemicals, planning and natural gas liquids businesses in the United States and Canada.
 He began working with Aux Sable in 1995 during its development phase until 1998, and was President of Mapco Canada Energy Inc. from 1998 until 1999.
 Mr. McAdam joined Aux Sable in 1999 to lead the start-up and development of the Aux Sable business in conjunction with the construction and commissioning of the Alliance Pipeline/Aux Sable rich gas system in 2000.
-He serves as a director of Seven Generations Energy Ltd., a Canadian exploration and production company, and previously served as a director of Canexus Corporation, a Canadian chemical manufacturing and handling company until it was acquired in March 2017 by ChemTrade Logistics Income Fund.
-Mr. McAdam earned a Bachelor of Science in Chemical Engineering from Queen s University and a Master of Business Administration from McMaster University.
-He earned the ICD.D designation from the Institute of Corporate Directors in 2015.
+He serves as a director of Seven Generations Energy Ltd., a Canadian exploration and production company, and Tundra Energy Marketing Limited, a Canadian midstream service provider.
+Mr. McAdam previously served as a director of Canexus Corporation, a Canadian chemical manufacturing and handling company until it was acquired in March 2017 by ChemTrade Logistics Income Fund.
+He earned a Bachelor of Science in Chemical Engineering from Queen s University and a Master of Business Administration from McMaster University.
+Mr. McAdam earned the ICD.D designation from the Institute of Corporate Directors in 2015.

-Mr. McAdam has over 42 years of experience in the energy industry and provides the Board a robust knowledge and understanding of the Canadian and U.S. energy sector.
+Mr. McAdam has over 43 years of experience in the energy industry and provides the Board a robust knowledge and understanding of the Canadian and U.S. energy sector.
 His executive leadership gained through his service to Aux Sable combined with his industry and public company board experience qualify him to make valuable contributions to the Board.

-Thomas R. McDaniel, age 68, has served as a director of SemGroup since 2009 and as Chairman of the Board of Directors since January 1, 2017.
+Thomas R. McDaniel, age 69, has served as a director of SemGroup since 2009 and as Chairman of the Board of Directors since 2017.
 Mr. McDaniel was Executive Vice President, Chief Financial Officer and Treasurer of Edison International, a generator and distributor of electric power and investor in infrastructure and energy assets, before retiring in 2008 after 37 years of service.

 Prior to 2005, he was Chairman, Chief Executive Officer and President of Edison Mission Energy, Edison International s power generation subsidiary specializing in the development, acquisition, construction, management and operation of power production facilities.
 Prior to that, Mr. McDaniel served as President and Chief Executive Officer of Edison Capital, a capital and financial services business subsidiary which invests worldwide in energy and infrastructure projects.
-Mr. McDaniel serves on the board of directors of SunPower Corporation, a manufacturer of high-performance solar electric systems worldwide for residential, commercial and utility-scale power plant customers, and of Tendril, Inc., a provider of energy services management solutions.
-He has previously served on the board of directors of Cypress Envirosystems, a subsidiary of Cypress Semiconductor Corp., and of Aquion Energy, Inc., a manufacturer of proprietary Aqueous Hybrid Ion (AHI) batteries and battery systems for long-duration, stationary energy storage applications.
-Mr. McDaniel graduated from the University of California with a Bachelor of Science degree.
+Mr. McDaniel serves on the board of directors of SunPower Corporation, a manufacturer of high-performance solar electric systems worldwide for residential, commercial and utility-scale power plant customers.
+He has previously served on the board of directors of Cypress Envirosystems, a subsidiary of Cypress Semiconductor Corp., Aquion Energy, Inc., a manufacturer of proprietary Aqueous Hybrid Ion (AHI) batteries and battery systems for long-duration, stationary energy storage applications, and Tendril, Inc., a provider of energy services management solutions.
+Mr. McDaniel graduated from the University of California at Los Angeles with a Bachelor of Science degree.